schmittnieto/schmittnieto.github.io/_posts/2024-09-15-azure-stack-hci-evolution-use-cases-comparison.md

 ---
-title: "Azure Stack HCI: Evolution, Use Cases, and Comparison with Other Solutions"
+title: "Azure Local: Evolution, Use Cases, and Comparison with Other Solutions"
-excerpt: "Discover Azure Stack HCI's evolution, use cases, and how it stacks up against VMware vSAN, Nutanix, Dell EMC VxRail, KVM-based solutions, OpenStack, and other hyper-converged infrastructure solutions."
+excerpt: "Discover Azure Local evolution, use cases, and how it stacks up against VMware vSAN, Nutanix, Dell EMC VxRail, KVM-based solutions, OpenStack, and other hyper-converged infrastructure solutions."
 date: 2024-09-15
-last_modified_at: 2024-10-28
+last_modified_at: 2025-05-05
 categories:
   - Blog
 tags: